-Compugen discovers novel drug targets through a unique, predictive, computational process that combines human biology derived from genome analysis with disease information derived from analysis of vast amount of proprietary and publically available data.
+Compugen discovers novel drug targets through a unique, predictive, computational process that combines human biology derived from genome analysis with disease information derived from analysis of vast amount of proprietary and publicly available data.
 This process, which is generally applicable to many fields of medical interest, usually results in multiple drug target candidates.
 Our comprehensive data analysis therefore enables us to often identify first-in-class drug target candidates, which are difficult to identify using traditional screening approaches.

 Built on the understanding and mathematical modeling of biological phenomena, our discovery process is flexible enough to be applicable to a wide range of indications and diseases.
 Our computational tools were tested and optimized for over a decade and have been successfully applied to many biological phenomena, resulting in findings which were published in dozens of first-tier peer reviewed scientific journals.
 The applicability of the infrastructure was demonstrated internally in multiple therapeutic and diagnostic areas and, in contrast to traditional discovery methodologies, demonstrated significant advantages in terms of cost, time and most importantly, probability of successful validation.